expo/expo/docs/versions/v13.0.0/guides/using-apollo.md

 next___FILE: ./genymotion.md
 ---

-The [Apollo](http://www.apollodata.com/) client enables you to use [GraphQL](http://graphql.org/) in your Exponent applications.
-Unlike other GraphQL clients, Apollo works out of the box with Exponent.
+The [Apollo](http://www.apollodata.com/) client enables you to use [GraphQL](http://graphql.org/) in your Expo applications.
+Unlike other GraphQL clients, Apollo works out of the box with Expo.

 ## Why GraphQL?